 No, that is not necessary.
 However, it is a strong asset as you can be a Techno-Functional Resource.
 It is a fancy word that simply means that you can perform all aspects of a Microsoft Dynamics 365 implementation.

 I am a Microsoft Dynamics 365 functional consultant, but I can still read code from a developer and figure out where the bug is occurring, which is good enough for functional roles (administrator, business analyst and functional consultant).

 Why is it so important for me to become certified on Microsoft Dynamics 365?

 There are so many benefits to becoming certified on Microsoft Dynamics 365!
 Here is a list of some of those benefits.

 - As mentioned earlier, it guides you through a curriculum that was designed by Microsoft.
 Therefore, you don’t have to read through a lot of random documentation articles to learn about the product.
 It makes the learning process easier for beginners.

 - When you apply for Microsoft Dynamics 365 positions, your resume and first interview will be with a headhunter or someone from the human resources department.
 Since they are not technical experts, they rely on certifications to determine if you meet the job’s requirements.

 - Similarly, many companies do not want to advertise positions publicly, they will conduct a candidate search on LinkedIn and message Microsoft Dynamics 365 professionals directly.
 That’s why having those certifications are a great way to make sure that your profile ranks high on those searches.
-For example, I got a freelance contract because I listed my ClickDimensions (largest marketing independent application made for Microsoft Dynamics 365) certifications on my LinkedIn profile.
+I got many freelance contracts this way.

 - Microsoft requires that their Microsoft Partners (information technology consulting firms implementing Microsoft products) have a certain number of certified employees.
 I detail the Microsoft Partner Competency Requirements here.